Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Abstract

 \section{Abstract}

-Modern security analytics are increasingly powered by deep learning models, but their performance often degrades as threat landscapes evolve and data representations shift.
-While continual learning~(CL) offers a promising paradigm to maintain model effectiveness, many approaches rely on full retraining or data replay, which are infeasible in data-sensitive environments.
-Moreover, existing methods remain inadequate for security-critical scenarios, facing two coupled challenges in knowledge transfer: preserving prior knowledge without old data and integrating new knowledge with minimal interference.
+Binary security has increasingly relied on deep learning to reason about malware behavior and program semantics.
+However, the performance often degrades as threat landscapes evolve and code representations shift.
+While continual learning (CL) offers a natural solution through sequential updates, most existing approaches rely on data replay or unconstrained updates, limiting their applicability and effectiveness in data-sensitive security environments.
+We propose \sys{}, which regulates knowledge retention and adaptation with controlled forgetting at each update, without requiring historical data.
+Our key idea is to consolidate previously trained and newly fine-tuned models, serving as teachers of legacy and emergent knowledge through retrospective-free parameter merging.
+Forgetting control is achieved by 1)~constraining parameter changes to low-rank and sparse subspaces for approximate orthogonality, and 2)~employing a confidence-guided arbitration to dynamically aggregate knowledge from both teachers.

-We propose \sys{}, a \emph{data retrospective-free} CL method that achieves \emph{bounded forgetting} for effective knowledge transfer.
-Our key idea is to consolidate previously trained and newly fine-tuned models, serving as teachers of old and new knowledge, through parameter-level merging that eliminates the need for historical data.
-To mitigate interference, we apply low-rank and sparse updates that confine parameter changes to independent subspaces, while a knowledge arbitration adaptively balances the teacher contributions guided by model confidence.
 Our evaluation on two representative applications demonstrates that \sys{} consistently mitigates forgetting while maintaining adaptability.
 In malware detection under temporal drift, it substantially improves the retention score, from 20.2\% to 38.6\% over CL baselines, and exceeds the oracle upper bound on new data.
 In binary summarization across decompilation levels, where analyzing stripped binaries is especially challenging, \sys{} achieves over 2× the BLEU score of transfer learning used in prior work and surpasses all baselines in cross-representation generalization.